noctadetp/simple-python-ransomware/README.md

 - Recursive encryption of files in a specified directory.
 - Ransom note generation with customizable message.
 - Additional actions or malicious activities can be added to the code.

+## Run

+1. Customize the ransom note message in the `ransom_note` function.

+2. Run the ransomware code:

+**Caution: Do not run this code on your own machine or on any system without proper authorization.
+Doing so may lead to severe legal consequences.**

+## Contributing

+Contributions are not welcome for this project, as it promotes illegal and unethical activities.
+Please use your skills and knowledge responsibly and contribute positively to the cybersecurity community.